Major code AA5005

 or any regional campus student services office

 Ohio University–Chillicothe and Ohio University–Southern offer a two-year program of study leading to an Associate in Applied Business in office administration technology.
 This program prepares you for employment in various office environments including positions such as an administrative assistant or an office manager.
 Courses emphasize the importance of computer literacy, technology, and communication skills.
 The OAT program features state-of-the-art computer labs as well as software applications and innovative teaching/learning methods that are reflective of the latest in technology.
-This program will prepare successful students to sit for Microsoft certification examinations and offers tracks in medical, legal, and business analysis.
+This program will prepare successful students to sit for Microsoft certification examinations and offers specialization courses in medical, legal, and business analysis.

 Developmental courses in Math and English may be required (testing will determine level of entry).
 There are no other requirements beyond University admission requirements.